tracyymaii/Go-Lexical-and-Syntax-Analyzer/README.md

 PERIOD
 ```

 Notice that the ID and NUM tokens have their lexeme associated.
 Also notice that in the language the elements do not need to be separated by space.
+The tokens are generated within the program, and will not be shown as an output.
+This is to demonstrate what is happening in the backend.

 ---